“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 They will use this as an excuse for not giving you the settlement you deserve.
 Don’t fall into this trap; if you were injured in a car accident through no fault of your own, seek medical attention, even if your symptoms seem minor.

-Why Some Injuries Don’t Appear Immediately
+Why Some Injury Symptoms After A Car Accident Don’t Appear Immediately

 There are a few reasons why some injuries don’t appear immediately after an accident, primarily adrenaline.
 The adrenaline the body produces after a traumatic event can lead to delayed symptoms, like after a car crash, because it masks pain.